Task

 Write a function that reverses characters in (possibly nested) parentheses in the input string.

-Input strings will always be well-formed with matching ()
+Input strings will always be well-formed with matching ()s.

 Example